-In September 2004, the FASB announced that it had reached a final consensus with respect to Emerging Issue Task Force 04-8 ("EITF 04-08"), "The Effect of Contingently Convertible Debt on Diluted Earnings per Share."
+In September 2004, the FASB announced that it had reached a final consensus with respect to Emerging Issue Task Force 04-08 ("EITF 04-08"), "The Effect of Contingently Convertible Debt on Diluted Earnings per Share."
 The FASB's final consensus states that shares of common stock contingently issuable pursuant to contingent convertible securities should be included in diluted earnings per share computations (if dilutive) regardless of whether their market price triggers (or other contingent features) have been met.
-EITF 04-8 is effective for all periods ending after December 15, 2004 and required us to include an additional 4,134,962 shares, using the if-converted method (under which net income was also adjusted to exclude imputed interest expense, net of tax), in our computation of diluted earnings per share for the three-month and six-month periods ending December 31, 2004.
+EITF 04-8 was effective for all periods ending after December 15, 2004 and required us to include an additional 4,134,962 shares, using the if-converted method (under which net income was also adjusted to exclude imputed interest expense, net of tax), in our computation of diluted earnings per share for the three-month and nine-month periods ended March 31, 2005.
 The consensus required us to show the effect of the if-converted shares on the prior period earnings per share for comparative purposes.

-In November 2004, the FASB issued FAS 151, "Inventory Costs an amendment of ARB No. 43, Chapter 4."
-This Statement requires that all abnormal idle facility expense, freight, handling costs, and spoilage be recognized as current-period charges regardless of whether they meet the criterion of "so abnormal."
+In November 2004, the FASB issued FAS 151, "Inventory Costs-an amendment of ARB No. 43, Chapter 4."
+This Statement requires that all abnormal idle facility expense, freight, handling costs, and spoilage be recognized as current-period charges.
 In addition, FAS 151 requires that allocation of fixed production overheads to the costs of conversion be based on the normal capacity of the production facilities.
 FAS 151 is effective for inventory costs incurred during fiscal years beginning after June 15, 2005.
-The adoption of FAS 151 will not have a material impact on our financial position and results of operations.
+The adoption of FAS 151 is not expected to have a material impact on the Company's financial position and results of operations.

 In December 2004, the FASB issued two Staff Positions "FSP FAS 109-1" and "FSP FAS 109-2" in response to the "Job Creations Act of 2004."
 Under FSP FAS 109-1, the FASB decided that the deduction for qualified domestic production activities should be accounted for as a special deduction under FAS 109.
 Under FSP FAS 109-2, the FASB addresses the appropriate point at which a company should reflect in its financial statements the effects of the one-time tax benefit on the repatriation of foreign earnings.
-The application of FSP FAS 109-1 and FSP FAS 109-2 is not expected to have a material impact on our financial position and results of operations.
+The Company is in the process of evaluating the impact of the adoption of FSP FAS 109-1 and FSP FAS 109-2 on its financial position and results of operations.

 In December 2004, the FASB issued FAS 123R, a revision of FASB Statement No. 123, "Accounting for Stock-Based Compensation."
 This statement requires a public entity to measure the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award.
 That cost will be recognized over the period during which an employee is required to provide service in exchange for the award.
-FAS 123R is effective for annual and interim periods beginning after June 15, 2005.
+FAS 123R is effective for annual periods beginning after June 15, 2005.
 The adoption of FAS 123R will require us to record compensation expense for the value of our equity instruments given to our employees.
 We are in the process of evaluating the impact of the adoption of FAS 123R on our financial position and results of operations.